 Dialectical behavior therapy (DBT) is an evidence-based treatment option for teens dealing with suicidal thoughts, self-injuring behaviors, substance abuse, impulsivity, and difficulty regulating emotions, as well as those who engage in frequent and intense conflict with peers and adults.

 Treatment includes individual therapy, phone coaching to help patients better regulate their emotions in real time, and a multi-family skills group, which includes multiple sets of teens and their caregivers.
 Participants learn a variety of skills, including how to be more mindful and aware of ways to regulate emotion, better tolerate distress, build meaningful relationships, and manage conflict.

-Through group treatment, children, adolescents, and young adults learn to confront their fears and worries together with peers in an interactive and supportive way.
+Through group treatment, children, adolescents, and young adults learn to confront their fears and worries.
 They practice new skills in a real-world environment through fun and engaging exposures out and around New York City.

 Help for Shy and Socially Anxious Youth

 Our cognitive behavioral social phobia group called BOOST: Bringing Out Our Shy Teens is offered to teenagers experiencing shyness and social anxiety.
 The program lasts 14 to 16 weeks.

 Intensive Program for School Refusal and Avoidance Behavior

 We work with children and teens who refuse to go to school or have difficulty remaining in class the entire day.
 Treatment often includes cognitive behavioral therapy, DBT, and acceptance and commitment therapy.